Comes to LTSC

 Age Groups & Fees

-Players of all age groups from LTSC and non-LTSC registered players can sign up for this year’s winter clinic at the Max Indoor Facility.
-Spots are limited due to limited space at the Max Indoor, so sign up early to avoid disappointment.
+Players of all age groups from LTSC and non-LTSC registered players can sign up for any SEG program.
+Spots are limited, so sign up early to avoid disappointment.
 You can register for the SEG Clinic by clicking the box at the top of the page.

-Here’s a full description of what the athlete will experience during the 5-week clinic.
+Here’s a full description of what the athlete will experience during a SEG Clinic.

 This is the early stage of strength training for boys and girls.
 We believe the younger an athlete learns the dynamic technical components of balance, running and body control, the better his or her base for athletic improvement.
 This program will consist of many functional movements in a fun and active environment.